NicolePaseri/NicolePaseri/README.md

 ---

 ## 👋 About Me
-- 🎓 Business Information Technology student
+- 🎓 Graduate in Business Information Technology
 - 💼 Working part-time in administration
 - 🌊 Interests: product thinking, clean UI, and projects that solve real problems
 - 📍 Switzerland